rmoragues/MDWProject/DataFlowDiagramDictionary.md

   CPE Information - risk information from the NIST database corresponding to particular code

-  CPE File -
+  CPE File - a container holding CPE information

-  CPE Request -
+  CPE Request - a request for information corresponding to particular CPE

-  CPE Response -
+  CPE Response - the response to a CPE request, returning CPE information

   Project Info Request -